KxSystems/embedPy/README.md

 Foreign objects can be stored in variables just like any other q datatype, or as part of lists, dictionaries or tables.
 They will display `foreign` when inspected in the q console or using the `string` (or `.Q.s`) representation.

-**NB** Foreign object types cannot be serialized by kdb+ and sent over IPC: they live in the embedded Python memory space.
-If you need to pass these objects to other processes over IPC, then you must first convert them to q.
+**NB** Foreign object types cannot be serialized by kdb+ or sent over IPC: they live in the embedded Python memory space.
+To pass these objects over IPC, we must first convert them to q.

 ### embedPy objects